flink-extended/ai-flow/docs/content/workflow_development/tutorial.md

 For `notification_server_uri`,  they tell where the `NotificationServer` is running on.

-Then, we configure the `blob` property which tells AIFlow where to execute workflows in this project(i.e., local or remote env).
+Then, we configure the `blob` property which specifies where the workflow code will be updated when submitting.
+It also tells the AIFlow server where and how to download the workflow code.

-Here we choose to use `LocalBlobManager` and as a result, the project will run locally.
+Here we choose to use `LocalBlobManager` and as a result, the AIFlow server will download the workflow code locally.
+Please note that `LocalBlobManager` can only work when you submit your workflow locally, i.e., your workflow code is in the same machine as the AIFlow server.

-We currently also provide other implementations of `BlobManager` like `OssBlobManager` and `HDFSBlobManager` which allows users to submit and run their workflow remotely.
+We currently also provide other implementations of `BlobManager` like `OssBlobManager` and `HDFSBlobManager` which allows users to submit their workflow to a remote AIFlow server.

-* tutorial_workflow.yaml
+#### tutorial_workflow.yaml

 Next, we will introduce how to write the workflow configuration yaml file.